Seattle's Child

-Even though the holidays are on the way, November can be a really important month to slow down, take a breath, and really appreciate what we have.
-Appreciation can be for anything from basic needs to family and friends to taking a big vacation, and far beyond.
-With gratitude comes giving back, and this edition of The Playlist will give ideas for doing both with your children at home.
+November is a beautiful time to slow down, breathe, and appreciate what we have.
+Appreciation can be for anything from basic needs, family and friends, taking a big vacation, and far beyond.
+With gratitude comes giving back, and here are some ideas for doing both with your children at home.

-Winter is approaching, and so is that cozy time when holidays are near and we have that warm feeling of appreciation in our hearts.
-Read on for ways to appreciate our bodies and minds through exercise and mindfulness practice, as well as crafts, learning through play, and other activities around teaching gratitude.
+Winter is approaching, and so is the cozy time when holidays are near, and we have a warm feeling of appreciation in our hearts.
+Read on for ways to appreciate our bodies and minds through exercise, mindfulness practice, crafts, learning through play, and other activities that foster gratitude.

-Use this month as an opportunity to incorporate gratitude into many of the things you’re already doing with your kids.
+Use this month to incorporate gratitude into many things you’re already doing with your kids.
 Playing games?
 Try out a gratitude game!
 Need a little outdoor “recess?”
 How about a gratitude hunt?
-Need to calm your little one down with some sensory activities?
-Try incorporating some mindfulness into the activity and talk about appreciating our environment, surroundings, or even our calm minds and bodies.
+Do you need to calm your little one down with some sensory activities?
+Try incorporating mindfulness into the activity and talk about appreciating our environment, surroundings, or even our calm minds and bodies.
 Here are some great ideas:

-I am loving this list of gratitude activities for kids, and I have a couple of favorites.
-The “Gratitude Grab” is like pickup sticks but you pick a category from the basket (grateful to a friend, neighbor, etc.) and depending on how many sticks you pick up, you name a few appreciations.
-The “Gratitude Hunt” gets the family outside on a hike, writing down all of the things we appreciate in nature.
+love this list of gratitude activities for kids, and I have a couple of favorites.
+The “Gratitude Grab” is like picking up sticks, but you pick a category from the basket (grateful to a friend, neighbor, etc.), and depending on how many sticks you pick up, you name a few appreciations.
+The “Gratitude Hunt” gets the family outside for a hike, where we write down everything we appreciate in nature.
 Afterward, come home and share.

 For some amazing ideas on how to incorporate mindfulness into sensory activities, head to Lemon Lime Adventures.
-This page talks about how mindfulness involves accessing all of our senses, and what a perfect introduction to little ones on how to fully engage in and appreciate our surroundings and our physical abilities.
+This page discusses how mindfulness involves engaging all of our senses, providing a perfect introduction to little ones on how to appreciate their surroundings and physical abilities fully.
 You can teach your youngsters to make Calm Down Jars (Image source: Lemon Lime Adventures), or simply give them materials to play with and ask questions like, “Do you enjoy the way this feels in your hands?”

 This Gratitude Game (Image source: Teach Beside Me) involves a mini pack of Skittles and a small, printed card for each kiddo that has a list of prompts.
 On their turn, the child picks a prompt and says an appreciation, and then eats a Skittle.
 This game can be played with a group and the beauty is that they are sharing their appreciations out loud and hearing one another’s.
 What a neat idea for siblings, cousins, or friends!